jbblanton/learning_pyqt5/README.md

 - The branch 'personalize' goes beyond the tutorial to add styling

 /hiding_hippos is a Minesweeper-style game, where you are avoiding hippos instead of bombs!

+/trivia_game is a multiple-choice game that tests one's knowledge of Computer Science